transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_ninety_day_volume_eth`: This metric represents the 90-day volume of ETH.
 - `livepeer_orch_thirty_day_volume_eth`: This metric represents the 30-day volume of ETH.
 - `livepeer_orch_total_volume_eth`: This metric represents the total volume of ETH.
-- `livepeer_orch_stake`: This metric reflects the quantity of LPT personally contributed by the orchestrator, encompassing both the orchestrator's bonded stake and, if provided, the stake from the secondary orchestrator account.
+- `livepeer_orch_stake`: This metric reflects the quantity of LPT personally contributed by the orchestrator, encompassing the orchestrator's bonded stake and, if provided, the stake from the secondary orchestrator account.
 - `livepeer_orch_thirty_day_reward_claim_ratio`: This metric represents how often an orchestrator claimed rewards in the last thirty rounds, or, if not active for 30 days, the reward claim ratio since activation.

 ### orch_rewards_exporter